 You can mark any answer (including email, names etc) as either “blind for shortlisting” or “hidden”.

 Bind for shortlisting will hide the answer from anyone who is assigned as a shortlisted for that position until the applicant has been offered an interview.
-Then the answer will be visible for the interview and final decision phases.
-Recruitment managers can see the answer throughout the process unless they themselves are listed as shortlisters and then the shortlister rules apply.
+Then, the answer will be visible during the interview and final decision phases.
+Recruitment managers can see the answer throughout the process unless they themselves are listed as shortlisted, and then the shortlister rules apply.

 Scoring and Weighting